akihikodaki/dts/test_plans/ddp_gtp_qregion_test_plan.rst

 5. Requirements 1 and 2 should be possible for IPv6 addresses to use 64,
    48 or 32-bit prefixes instead of full address.

-FVL supports queue regions configuration for RSS, so different traffic classes or different packet classification types can be separated to different queue regions which includes several queues.
+Intel® Ethernet 700 Series supports queue regions configuration for RSS, so different traffic classes or different packet classification types can be separated to different queue regions which includes several queues.
 Support to set hash input set info for RSS flexible payload, then enable new protocols' RSS.
 Dynamic flow type feature introduces GTP pctype and flow type, design and add queue region/queue range mapping as below table.
 For more detailed and relative information, please refer to dynamic flow type and queue